abhiTronix/vidgear/docs/installation/source_install.md

 # Install from source

-> _Best option for trying latest patches(maybe experimental), forking for Pull Requests, or automatically installing all dependencies(except FFmpeg)._
+> _Best option for trying latest patches(maybe experimental), forking for Pull Requests, or automatically installing all dependencies(with a few exceptions)._

 ## Prerequisites

-When installing VidGear from source, FFmpeg is the only dependency you need to install manually:
+When installing VidGear from source, FFmpeg and Aiortc is the only dependency you need to install manually:

 !!! question "What about rest of the dependencies?"